ETS-Android3/Flixster/README.md

 The following **required** functionality is completed:

 * [X] User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.
+* [X] Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
+* [X] Allow video posts to be played in full-screen using the YouTubePlayerView

 The following *additional** features are implemented:

 * [X] Views should be responsive for both landscape/portrait mode.
 * [X] A nice default placeholder graphic for each image during loading.
 * [X] Improved the user interface through styling and coloring
+* [X] Added a rounded corners for the images using the Glide transformations
+* [X] Trailers for popular movies are played automatically when the movie is selected

 ## Video Walkthrough